Update a token

 -

-Exchange the refresh token for an OAuth token
+Exchange of refresh token for OAuth token

 Request format